 - Grow Infill Opportunities new housing that fills in vacant lots with context-sensitive residential use is important to strengthening residential blocks, reducing empty lots, and adding positive neighborhood activity.
 A City program that promotes land disposition and infill residential construction would be a beneficial implementation measure.
-Neighborhoods would strengthened by creating incentives to improve the existing housing stock and provide supports to existing residents for building upgrades, including energy and sustainability upgrades. - Prevent Displacement the Corridor and its neighborhoods must continue to provide a place for residents of moderate incomes to live affordably with excellent access to opportunity and amenity.
-As City and neighborhood dynamics continue to shift, procedures and policies to prevent displacement of resident and businesses who cannot afford to locate elsewhere must adapt as well.
-Diverse mixed income neighborhoods are a core feature of the Corridor and can be retained by promoting homeownership, adding a variety of housing units affordable to a range of household incomes
+Neighborhoods would also be strengthened by creating incentives to improve the existing housing stock and provide supports to existing residents for building upgrades, including energy and sustainability upgrades. - Encourage Mixed-use Main Streets new residential uses should be focused on the Corridor's Main Streets.
+New mixed-use redevelopment should be promoted within Main Streets districts to support and activate commercial vitality.
+Increased density in Main Streets districts is consistent with historic land use patterns and reinforces important neighborhood centers.